Fraser Park: History

 Ricoh were confirmed as name sponsor in May 2018 with Fraser Park Sportsville and the RICOH Sports Centre officially opened in March 2019 by Mayor Ray Wallace.

 Tenants

-The original members of the Sportsville are Avalon Rugby, Hutt Valley Dodgers, Lower Hutt City Football, Naenae Hockey, Taita District Cricket and Hutt City Squash.
+The original members of the Sportsville are Avalon Rugby, Hutt Valley Dodgers, Lower Hutt City Football, Naenae Hockey Club, Taita District Cricket and Hutt City Squash Club.
 They were later joined by the Hutt Valley Softball Association and Wellington Regional Hockey Stadium Trust.